blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Limited Wings.
 (Level 9 Required)
 Wing-like appendages grow from your back, you may expend a stamina die to gain a flying speed of 60 feet for 6 seconds as you expend a large amount of energy to lift your body.
-As a reaction, you may use this ability to reduce your slow your descent for a safe landing when falling.
+As a reaction to falling you may use this ability to reduce your speed and slow your descent for a safe landing.

 ### Rampage. (level 9 Required)
 The part of your brain responsible for anger expands, heightening your anger